 Students can see the refund schedule for every class they are enrolled for at One Stop Student Services under MY CLASSES by selecting "register for classes."
 The classes are separated according to class length with a header detailing the applicable tuition refund schedule.

-When a student drops a class outside of the 100% refund period they will see a charge (Drop in 50% Refund Period Charge) posted on their bill for 50% of the associated fees.
+When a student drops or modifies a class (resulting in a decrease in fees) outside of the 100% refund period they will see a charge (Tuition After Drop/Withdrawal) posted on their bill for 50% of the associated fees.

 A credit balance refund occurs when the posting of all aid (grants, loans, and other payments) exceed charges posted to the students account.
 Ten days before a term begins, the earliest legal day to do so, the university starts receiving Federal Loans on behalf of students.
 Once eligibility is verified the loan is posted to the student's account.